jmbredenberg/Mafia-rules/README.md

 ##Serial Killer: (1 serial killer in game)

 The serial killers want the mafia to win.
 Unfortunately, they don't know who the mafia are.
 The serial killer may attempt to kill any player by tapping them on the shoulder and saying "BANG".
 If the kill succeeds, or if the serial killer was disarmed, then they can't make another kill until three days later (for example, an attempted kill at 11 am on a Thursday means you cannot make a kill again until after day end on Saturday).
 The same serial killer may not try to kill the same person twice on the same day.

-###Destroy Evidence: (Once per kill scene per serial killer)

-Each serial killer can visit each murder scene once, and destroy one of the clues located there.
-All investigators that visit the scene will find one fewer clue there.
-Each serial killer can check once per hour how many clues remain at a murder scene.

 The mafia are allowed to give anyone they want mafia den access.